Today’s recipe is for cacao-nib-topped raspberry yogurt muffins.

 Note that the basic recipe (minus the raspberries and cacao nib topping) is easy-breezy and can be adapted to welcome any other ingredient/topping that you would like in/on your muffs.

-Melt the butter in the microwave or in a small saucepan, and set aside to cool.
-In a small bowl, combine the cacao nibs and brown sugar.
+- In a small bowl, combine the cacao nibs and brown sugar for the topping.
 Set aside.